 - 1. POWER: Connects to the power cord and houses fuses. - 2.
-KEYBOARD: Connects to Frye external keyboard. - 3.
-MODULE 1&2 Connects to Frye peripheral devices 8050, 8060 & 8120 Sound Chambers, Chamber Remote Module and/or Probe Remote Module.
-Only one sound chamber can be connected at a time. - 4.
+KEYBOARD: Connects to Frye external keyboard. - MODULE 1&2 Connects to Frye peripheral devices 8050, 8060 & 8120 Sound Chambers, Chamber Remote Module and/or Probe Remote Module.
+Only one sound chamber can be con-nected at a time. - 4.
 RS232 LEDs: The red LED indicates the analyzer is sending a poll.
 This will flash whether or not a computer is connected.
 The green LED indicates the analyzer is receiving a command from a connected computer.

-5. USB (Type B): Connects to an external computer.
+- 5. USB (Type B): Connects to an external computer.
 You may need to make a BIOS setting to use this connector.
-This is the default com- puter communication connection.
+This is the default computer communication connection.
 This connection is used for software upgrades, FONIX software programs like WinCHAP, FONIX NOAH Module or your own custom programs.
-Connect only to a standard USB port, 5 Volts maximum.
-6 RS232.
-Connects to an external computer You may need to make a

-- 6. RS232: Connects to an external computer.
+Connect only to a standard USB port, 5 Volts maximum. - 6.
+RS232: Connects to an external computer.
 You may need to make a BIOS setting to use this connector.
 This connector is disabled when shipped from the factory.
 The USB connection on No.5 above is the preferred method of communication.
 See the maintenance manual if you must use this legacy 9 pin connector.
 Connect only to a standard RS232 port, 15 Volts Maximum. - 7.
 VGA: Connects to a video monitor.